 The Birds and the Bees, the Flowers and the Trees

 Take some time to visit an arboretum and have your child learn about the different types of plants, trees, and shrubs grown there.
-Plant a small garden with your child and teach them the names of different types of flowers.
-Get a book on how bees help to keep the ecosystem running smoothly and what their true purpose really is (not just to sting us!).
+Plant a small garden with your child and teach him or her the names of different kinds of flowers.
+Get a book on how bees help to keep the ecosystem running smoothly and what their real purpose is (not just to sting us!).

 Related: Educational Family Nature Fun